 The Bible has long been a source of inspiration to people all over the world.
-It is also incredibly screwed up, filled with tails of slavery, genocide, rape, incest and anything else you might find in an episode of Law & Order: SVU.
-So the next time you smugly try to prove an argument by saying “Well, the Bible says…” just remember that it also says that all of these are cool.
+It is also incredibly screwed up.
+From the start of Genesis to the end of Revelation, its pages are filled with tails of slavery, genocide, rape, incest, and almost anything else you might find in an episode of Law & Order: SVU.

 Here’s the actual passage from Kings 2:23-24 in case you think I’m exaggerating:

 (23) “From there Elisha went up to Bethel.
 As he was walking along the road, some boys came out of the town and jeered at him.
 “Get out of here, baldy!” they said.
 “Get out of here, baldy!”
 (24) He turned around, looked at them and called down a curse on them in the name of the Lord.
 Then two bears came out of the woods and mauled forty-two of the boys.”

 Now, Moses did warn the Pharaoh that things were going to get out of hand unless he let his people go, but it seems like he could’ve exercised a bit more restraint than he ultimately did in Exodus.

 It’s one thing to turn a river into blood or dispatch an army of frogs or locusts to make life particularly miserable for the Egyptians, but it’s another thing entirely to have a hitman kill every single first-born child in the country.

 Just because Yul Brynner and Charlton Heston got in an argument doesn’t mean that a bunch of innocent kids deserved to die, right?
 Do you know what a more efficient plan would have been?
 Just kill the Pharaoh!
 Boom!
 Problem solved!

 However, I guess not even God wants to mess around with a regime change in that particular region—and based on history, it’s sort of hard to blame him.